atrevaaaa/SmartRefereeWebPresence/README.md

 # Setting up a conda environment
 Most of the code for our pipeline resides in the ```FastSAM/roboflow/run.ipynb``` Juptyter notebook.
 We rely on a RoboFlow and FastSAM, and have tested on an NVIDIA RTX 3090 GPU.

 In order to set up the correct conda environment, please first download Anaconda, then follow the environment setup instructions in [FastSAM](https://github.com/CASIA-IVA-Lab/FastSAM).
+Next, please clone FastSAM into the folder FastSAM, retaining the subfolder roboflow.

 Activate the environment with

 ```conda activate FastSAM```